DeGolyer and MacNaughton

 Oil, Condensate, and NGL Prices

-Penn Virginia has represented that the oil, condensate, and NGL prices were based on West Texas Intermediate (WTI) pricing, calculated as the unweighted arithmetic average of the first‑day-of-the-month price for each month within the 12‑month period prior to the end of the reporting period, unless prices are defined by contractual agreements.
-The oil, condensate, and NGL prices were calculated using differentials furnished by Penn Virginia to the reference price of $65.56 per barrel and held constant thereafter.
-The volume-weighted average price attributable to the estimated proved reserves over the lives of the properties was $66.72 per barrel of oil and condensate and $24.99 per barrel of NGL.
+Penn Virginia has represented that the oil, condensate, and NGL prices were based on West Texas Intermediate (WTI) pricing, calculated as the unweighted arithmetic average of the first-day-of-the-month price for each month within the 12-month period prior to the end of the reporting period, unless prices are defined by contractual agreements.
+The oil, condensate, and NGL prices were calculated using differentials furnished by Penn Virginia to the reference price of $39.54 per barrel and held constant thereafter.
+The volume-weighted average prices attributable to the estimated proved reserves over the lives of the properties were $36.36 per barrel of oil and condensate and $7.51 per barrel of NGL.

-Penn Virginia has represented that the gas prices were based on Henry Hub pricing, calculated as the unweighted arithmetic average of the first-day-of-the-month price for each month within the 12-month period prior to the end of the reporting period, unless prices are defined by contractual agreements.
-The gas prices were calculated for each property using differentials furnished by Penn Virginia to the reference price of $3.10 per million British thermal units ($/MMBtu) and held constant thereafter.
-British thermal unit factors provided by Penn Virginia were used to convert prices from $/MMBtu to dollars per thousand cubic feet.
-The volume-weighted average price attributable to the estimated proved reserves over the lives of the properties was $3.132 per thousand cubic feet of gas.
+Penn Virginia has represented that the gas prices were based on Henry Hub pricing, calculated as the unweighted arithmetic average of the first-day-of-the-month price for each month within the 12‑month period prior to the end of the reporting period, unless prices are defined by contractual agreements.
+The gas prices were calculated for each property using differentials furnished by Penn Virginia to the reference price of $1.985 per million Btu and held constant thereafter.
+Btu factors provided by Penn Virginia were used to convert prices from dollars per million Btu to dollars per thousand cubic feet.
+The volume-weighted average price attributable to the estimated proved reserves over the lives of the properties was $1.822 per thousand cubic feet of gas.

 Production and Ad Valorem Taxes

-Production taxes were calculated using the tax rates for Texas, including, where appropriate, abatements for enhanced recovery programs.
+Production taxes were calculated using the tax rates Texas.
 Ad valorem taxes were calculated using rates provided by Penn Virginia based on recent payments.

 Operating Expenses, Capital Costs, and Abandonment Costs

 Estimates of operating expenses, provided by Penn Virginia and based on current expenses, were held constant for the lives of the properties.
-Future capital expenditures were estimated using 2018 values, provided by Penn Virginia, and were not adjusted for inflation.
-In certain cases, future expenditures, either higher or lower than current expenditures, may have been used because of anticipated changes in operating conditions, but no general escalation that might result from inflation was applied.
-Abandonment costs, which are those costs associated with the removal of equipment, plugging of wells, and reclamation and restoration associated with the abandonment, were provided by Penn Virginia for all properties and were not adjusted for inflation.
-Operating expenses, capital costs, and abandonment costs were considered, as appropriate, in determining the economic viability of non-producing and undeveloped reserves estimated herein.
+Future capital expenditures were estimated using 2020 values, provided by Penn Virginia, and were not adjusted for inflation.
+Abandonment costs, which are those costs associated with the removal of equipment, plugging of wells, and reclamation and restoration associated with the abandonment, were provided by Penn Virginia and were not adjusted for inflation.
+At the request of Penn Virginia, abandonment costs and any associated negative future net revenue have been included herein for those proved developed properties for which reserves were estimated to be zero.
+Operating expenses, capital costs, and abandonment costs were considered, as appropriate, in determining the economic viability of undeveloped reserves estimated herein.

 To the extent the above-enumerated rules, regulations, and statements require determinations of an accounting or legal nature, we, as engineers, are necessarily unable to express an opinion as to whether the above-described information is in accordance therewith or sufficient therefor.